Inferencing a foundation model programmatically (Python)

 You can prompt foundation models in IBM watsonx.ai programmatically by using the Python library.

 After you create a prompt in the Prompt Lab, you can save the prompt as a notebook, and then edit the notebook.
-Using the generated notebook as a starting point is useful because it handles the initial setup steps, such as getting credentials and the project ID information for you.
+Starting from a generated notebook is useful because it handles the initial setup steps, such as getting credentials and the project

-Alternatively, you can work with foundation models directly from a notebook in watsonx.ai by using the watsonx.ai Python library.
-For more information, see the ibm-watsonx-ai library.
+Alternatively, you can work with foundation models directly from a new notebook that you create in watsonx.ai.

 Sample notebooks